Q: Is there a membership wait list?

 Q: Does the club allow 3D flying?

 A: Yes.
-3D flyers are expected to fly within the pattern of airplanes already airborne but may fly anywhere within the permitted airspace when flying alone.
+3D flyers are expected to fly within the pattern when flying with others but may fly anywhere within the permitted airspace when flying alone.

 Q: Is there an altitude limit?